sujith-eag/Learning_Journey/Python/6_OOP/practice.md

 Constructor to take width and height as numeric arguments Methods to compute area and perimeter
-Methods to return hight and width
+Methods to return height and width
 Method is `isSquare()` that returns a Boolean indicating whether the rectangle is a square.

 ```python